Machine Tool Tending

 Automating Loading And Unloading: Using Robots To Tend Machines

 Time spent on unloading and loading is lost production time.
 Robotic machine tool tending minimizes this waste by quickly swapping out one part for the next.
 Whether tending a lathe, mill, press or molding machine — adding a robot boosts utilization and lowers costs.
 Today, most manufacturing operations are automated, but in many businesses machines still wait for an operator to unload one part and load the next.
-Over an eight hour shift fatigue sets in and output suffers, but a robot does the job exactly the same way every cycle.
-If you're not using robots to load and unload production machines, you're losing capacity and missing an opportunity to cut costs.
+Over an eight-hour shift fatigue sets in and output suffers, but a machine tending robot does the job exactly the same way every cycle.
+If you're not using machine tending robots to load and unload production machines, you're losing capacity and missing an opportunity to cut costs.
 You're also exposing employees to work requiring repetitive lifting motions, with the potential to cause injury.
+A machine tending robot carries no such risk.

-Machine tending robots are suitable for a wide variety of manufacturing operations.
+Machine tending automation is suitable for a wide variety of manufacturing operations.
 Anywhere discrete parts need to be removed from or loaded into a machine is a potential application.
 Machining, molding and stamping processes are only some of the places where using a robot can increase capacity, cut costs and improve safety.

 To discuss known automation opportunities or discover new ones: